-Sometimes the tales have a purpose in the main plot.
+Sometimes the tales have a purpose in the main plot, maybe even as a Framing Device.
 At other times it is simply an interesting side excursion, perhaps to give the setting a feeling of depth.

 For the Jim Henson series, see here.

 - Kitty Pryde in the classic X-Men issue "Kitty's Fairy Tale", made up a bedtime story for young Illyana Rasputin, casting herself as the heroine and other members of the X-Men as characters.
 Notably, Kitty cast Cyclops as a prince and Jean Grey as a princess cursed by the evil Phoenix, and gave the Scott and Jean in her story the Happy Ending their counterparts were denied.

 - Green Lantern: Lyssa Drak of the Sinestro Corps loves to tell stories of her fellow corpsmen, as she is the keeper of the Book of Parallax.

 - DC had a number of these in their horror anthology comics, who would introduce and close out every story.
 Among them were Cain in House of Mystery, Abel in House of Secrets, Lucien the Librarian in Tales of Ghost Castle, and Death himself in Weird War Tales.